browse list of realtors working in Hale County

 There are 83 USDA backed residential loans in Hale county with an average loan balance of $115,437.
 Over 86% of the loans helped first time home buyers.
 Borrowers were an average age of 39 years old.
 The typical appraised home value was around $117,373.
 On average the rural home size purchased with this loan was approximately 1,495 SqFt.
 Hale county applies the standard USDA income limits to determine loan eligibility.
 For a household of upto 4 people the income limit is $90,300.
 For a household of between 5 and 8 people the income limit is increased to $119,200.

 The size of Hale County is roughly 1,700 square kilometers.
-There are no geographical USDA loan restrictions here.
+There are no geographical USDA loan restrictions in this county.
+The influence score for Hale County is 6.
 See the interactive county level map illustration below for more details.

 Start your search for USDA loan eligible properties in the cities of Hale County, AL